Gabo-Dev/Gabo-Dev/README.md

 ###

-<p align="left">I'm  Jonathan  born in Ecuador and rise in Spain.<br><br>- 📚 I'm currently learning  React and Node<br>- ⚡ In my free time I sometimes study React and improve my Front-End skills.</p>
+<p align="left">I'm  Jonathan  born in Ecuador and rise in Spain.<br>- ⚡ In my free time I like to  improve my Front-End skills.</p>

 ###